bkw777/klipper_mpsm2/README.md

 # klipper_mpsm2
 FluiddPi Klipper config for Monoprice Select Mini v2

+This is just an initial disorganized jotting down some of the details of how I modded a Monoprice Select Mini v2 to run klipper, with a pi zero 2w built inside the base.
+It's not a thourough recipe, sorry.
+But it is the key details between some config files and some pics.

 PI Zero 2 W running FluiddPI for the OS, Klipper, Fluidd, etc.

 Hardware Mods